UNCG-DAISY/Instagrain/hardware/v3/README.md

 - [`ledmountv2.stl`](./ledmountv2.stl)
 - [`focuscover.stl`](./focuscover.stl)

-We recommend printing all of them with a SLA printer with a build volumne of 14.5 × 14.5 × 18.5 cm and using rigid resin.
+We recommend printing all of them with a SLA printer with a build volumne of 14.5 × 14.5 × 18.5 cm and using grey pro resin.

-Printing takes roughly 44.45hrs with a Form3/3+ printer (Look at [`BOMv2.csv`](./BOMv2.csv) for full part breakdown)
+Printing takes roughly 44.45hrs with a Form3/3+ printer (Look at [`BOMv3.csv`](./BOMv3.csv) for full part breakdown)

 ---

 # Wiring Diagram

-To assemble the camera, you will need the parts described in the bill of materials — [`BOMv2.csv`](./BOM.csv).
+To assemble the camera, you will need the parts described in the bill of materials — [`BOMv3.csv`](./BOM.csv).

 A wiring diagram is available in Fritzing format — [`sandcamv2.fzz`](./sandcamv2.fzz).